HocherLab/Labwebsite/index.md

 {% capture text %}

-Take a look at the projects we're currently working on in the lab, or have a browse through some of our recent publications to see what we've been up to.
+Take a look at the projects we're currently working on in the lab.
+There might be more on going, so if you pass by Cambridge or fancy a chat, please get in touch.
 {%
   include button.html
   link="projects"